pystardust/ani-cli/README.md

 Note that the media player (mpv or vlc) will need to be installed on Windows, not WSL.
 See the justification for this in the comment [(here)](https://github.com/pystardust/ani-cli/issues/1266#issuecomment-1926945757).
 Instructions on how to use the media player from WSL instead are also included in the linked comment.

 When installing the media player on Windows, make sure that it is on the Windows Path.
-An easy way to ensure this is to download the media player with a package manager such as scoop.
+An easy way to ensure this is to download the media player with a package manager (on Windows, not WSL) such as scoop.

 </details><details><summary><b>iOS</b></summary>